 What the Most Popular Health Topics Tell Us About Our Population

-As more individuals interact with ever-improving integrated care models and behavioral health tools, providers can tailor treatment and educational resources to meet the most pressing needs of their populations wherever and whenever individuals want to access them.
-The data from self-selected research and the popularity of guides for specific topics shows that when given access to evidence-based information, individuals who use NeuroFlow seek out—and continue to use—effective tools and methods as part of their overall healthcare, often in collaboration with their behavioral health specialists and other physicians.
+As more individuals interact with ever-improving integrated care models and behavioral health tools, providers and payors can tailor support and educational resources to meet the most pressing needs of their populations wherever and whenever individuals want to access them.
+The data from self-selected research and the popularity of guides for specific topics shows that when given access to evidence-based information, individuals who use NeuroFlow seek out—and continue to use—effective tools and methods as part of their overall healthcare, often in collaboration with their care managers.

 And as these tools continue to improve, that’s exciting news for individuals and care teams.